 Jenna Merali

-Jenna Merali is a Registered Clinical Counsellor (RCC) with the BC Association of Clinical Counsellors and a Registered Psychotherapist (Qualifying) with Ontario’s CRPO.
+Jenna Merali is a Registered Clinical Counsellor (RCC) with the BC Association of Clinical Counsellors.
 She offers collaborative, compassionate counselling to youth, individuals, couples, and families navigating life transitions, anxiety, relationship concerns, and chronic illness.

 Who does Jenna help?